sethupathib/Answers/README.md

 3. Physical Design

 How to break into companies like TSMC, Cadence, Synopsys, Mentor Graphics, Qualcomm, Intel, nVIDIA etc.
 Send your requests/queries to b.sethupathi@gmail.com.
-(I'll be charging an hourly rate for my sessions.
-Mail me to know more about it).

 ------------------------
 ### **Intriguing Article List**